BlackRock to buy Credit Suisse ETF business

 "The acquisition ... represents BlackRock's continued commitment to the Swiss market and underpins the importance we place on meeting the needs of our clients," chairman and chief executive Laurence Fink said.

-The European ETF market is expected to grow substantially in coming years as more financial advisers move from charging commissions toward fee-based businesses, said Deborah Fuhr, founding partner of ETFGI.
+The European ETF market is expected to grow substantially in coming years as more financial advisers move from charging commissions toward fee-based businesses, said Deborah Fuhr, founding partner of ETF Global Insight.

 Fee-based advisers like using ETFs because they are low cost and allow the advisers to maintain a bigger portion of their fees.